Project

 Shafi Ullah Khan, UNIVERSITE DE CAEN NORMANDIE -ANTICIPE, Caen, France

-Shafi Ullah intends to achieve the following milestones:
+After 3 months, Shafi Ullah has achieved the following milestones: